How to Get 90+ PageSpeed Score (And Why Google Cares)

 <link rel="preload">.

 Every site we build at SharpPages scores 90+ on mobile.
-It is not optional — it is a deliverable.
+It is not optional: it is a deliverable.
 Start with a free audit to see your current score, or explore our web design service for a site built for speed from the ground up.
 Fixes for existing sites start at $1,000.
-Get in touch.
+See our pricing page for all options or get in touch.

 Frequently Asked Questions